 Allspice can be used in ground form or whole.
-Once ground up, though, allspice quickly can lose its pungency.
-But on the whole, ground spices are more intense than whole cloves or berries.
-Whole allspice berries are sometimes used in stews or soups, and for pickling and brining.
+Once ground, allspice quickly can lose its pungency.
+Ground spices are more intense than whole cloves or berries.
+Whole allspice berries are sometimes used in stews and soups, and for pickling and brining.
 You will certainly have better success using the ground version in desserts, such as pumpkin cake or pie, spice cakes, and gingerbread.

-Allspice's Mediterranean taste shines in Cincinnati-style chili, which is a meat sauce that goes well on spaghetti or as a topping for coney dogs.
+The Mediterranean taste of allspice shines in Cincinnati-style chili, which is a meat sauce that goes well on spaghetti or as a topping for coney dogs.
 Allspice is also one of the key ingredients in the marinade for Jamaican jerk chicken.
 Adding a scant 1/8 to 1/4 teaspoon over string beans, carrots, cabbage, or mushrooms will give vegetables a spiced flavor.

 Substitutions for Allspice